centic9/phpmyadmin-cli/README.md

   -l, --location=url  Location of phpMyAdmin (http://localhost/phpmyadmin/).
   -p                  Prompt for password to use.
   --password=name     Password to use.
-  -s, --ssl-ignore    Ignore bad SSL certificates.
+  --server=n          Server number for login if it isn't 1. (default is 1) -s, --ssl-ignore    Ignore bad SSL certificates.
   -t, --timeout=n     Http request timeout in seconds.
   -u, --user=name     User for login if not current user.